RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-31-flourish-open-source-conference-at-uic.markdown

 ---
 [Flourish](http://flourishconf.com) is an open source conference held at the University of Illinois at Chicago on Saturday, April 5, 2014.
 The conference is run by university students and tickets are free.

 Thank you, Flourish organizers, for inviting me to speak this year.
-UIC is where I first learned about Linux and the web, so the University is special to me.
+UIC is where I first learned about open source, Linux, and the web.
+My appreciation for UIC extends beyond my degree.

 Why go to Flourish?
 <!--more-->